ictr/covid19-outbreak-simulator/docs/_docs/contributing.md

 Please [open a ticket](https://github.com/ictr/covid19-outbreak-simulator/issues) to discuss your idea with a specific application scenario.
 We will be happy to guide you through the development of a plugin or write it for you if needed.

+## Did you notice typos and other types of improvements that could be made on the documentation?

+Please create a pull request that we will be more than happy to merge it.